Rammina/terraform-aws-webserver-cluster-module/modules/services/webserver-cluster/README.md

 This respository contains a Web Server Cluster module of a [Terraform](https://www.terraform.io/) config.

-It define a cluster of web servers module on AWS (Amazon Web Services) using EC2 and Auto Scaling, and a load balancer using ELB.
+It defines a cluster of web servers module on AWS (Amazon Web Services) using EC2 and Auto Scaling, and a load balancer using ELB.

 The cluster of web servers returns "Hello, World" for the URL `/`.
 The load balancer listens on port 80.